 Join a Literacy Mission

-The Mission Team will travel round-trip from Washington D.C.
-(IAD) to Addis Ababa, Ethiopia and must travel on the same itinerary.
+The Mission Team will travel from Washington D.C.
+(IAD) to Addis Ababa, Ethiopia.
+You may secure your own airfare using points or discount tickets, but you must travel out of Washington, D.C. so that you can take school uniforms as your checked in luggage.
 All of our missions take us to rural Ethiopia village several hours outside of the capital city Addis Ababa.
-Team members are responsible for all travel expenses associated with the mission (approximately $3,700 paid to the DMP in advance of the trip).
-All travel is economy class.
-Mission Team members must be at least 21 years of age.
+Team members are responsible for all travel expenses associated with the mission (approximately $4750 paid to the DMP in advance of the trip) plus airfare out of Washington D.C.
+Mission Team members must be at least 18 years of age.

 Team Members must limit themselves to ONE carry-on bag only.
 All checked baggage allowance is reserved for DMP supplies.
 The Davis Moon Project will be responsible for coordinating all group transportation, lodging, and group meals while on mission travel.
 Alcohol is prohibited on mission travel.

-The cost of the mission is approximately $3,500 – $3,700.
-This includes roundtrip airfare (IAD-ADD), lodging, transportation, program costs and meals.
-Mission travelers are responsible for the entire $3,500 cost via donation to the DMP.
+The cost of the mission is approximately $4750 plus your round trip airfare (IAD-ADD).
+Lodging, transportation, program costs and meals are all covered in your mission fee for and will be made payable via donation to the DMP.
 All travelers are responsible for making their mission donation to the DMP no later than 45 days prior to departure.
 The volunteer must also incur expenses associated with vaccinations, trip provisions, and travel to the departure city of Washington, DC in advance of departure.

 Team Travel Application Evaluation Process